This service is available to Griffith researchers (staff and HDR students) and general staff members that are associated with research projects.

 This service provides basic storage for folders and files.

-Information Services also has a range of more specialised solutions for researchers whose data:
+The Office of Digital Solutions also has a range of more specialised solutions for researchers whose data:

 Contact us if you would like to discuss more specialised storage options.

 You will initially receive a personal home drive on the service, with a limit of 5GB storage space.
 However, as a Griffith researcher, you can request multiple folders for your projects, and these shared folders provide you unlimited storage.